akashsoni01/FlowStacks/README.md

 }
 ```

-A coordinator view can then manage an array of `Route<Screen>`s, representing a stack of these screens, each one either pushed or presented.
+A coordinator view can then manage an array of `FSRoute<Screen>`s, representing a stack of these screens, each one either pushed or presented.
 In the body of the coordinator view, initialize a `Router` with a binding to the routes array, and a `ViewBuilder` closure.
 The closure builds a view for a given screen, e.g.:

 ```swift
 struct AppCoordinator: View {